 Short-term Care: Rehospitalizations

-Measures the number of rehospitalizations per thousand days of short-term patient care.
-Keeping residents out of the hospital during rehabilitation is key to restoring the physical well-being of patients.
+This metric tracks the number of rehospitalizations per thousand days of short-term patient care.
+Staying out of the hospital during rehabilitation is important to restoring the health of patients.

 Short-term Care: ER Visits